tahira-h/Colsh_Bank_Analysis/README.md

 #### RandomForestClassifier:

-Once we import the second model, RandomForestClassifier, and complete the confusion matrix, take a look at the previous accuracy of the first model DecisionTreeClassifer.
+Once the second model, RandomForestClassifier, is imported and the confusion matrix is completed, take a look at the previous accuracy of the first model DecisionTreeClassifer.
 There were 21 mistakes made with an accuracy score of 79%(0.79).
-Currently the RandomForestClassifier has 18 mistakes made with an accuracy score of 82%(0.82).
-There were 21 mistakes in DecisionTreeClassifer, now the mistakes came down to 18, with a higher accuracy score.
+Currently, the RandomForestClassifier has 18 mistakes made with an accuracy score of 82%(0.82).
+There were 21 mistakes in DecisionTreeClassifer, now the mistakes decreased to 18, with a higher accuracy score.

 Open the file containing random_forest_classifier.